wqking/metapp/readme.md

 Apache License, Version 2.0

 <a id="a3_2"></a>
-### Version 0.1 and status
+### Version 0.1.0 and status
 ![CI](https://github.com/wqking/metapp/workflows/CI/badge.svg)

 The project is under working in progress.
-Currently the architecture is almost stable, though minor parts may be refactored.
-Most code should work correctly.
+The first stable release will be v1.0.0.

 To put the library to first release, we need to,
 1. Add more test.
+2. Finish the metapp based Lua bind project (under development).
-2. Complete the documentations.
+3. Complete the documentations.

+You are welcome to try the project and give feedback.
+Your participation will help to make the development faster and better.

 <a id="a3_3"></a>
 ### Source code